CDCgov/prime-simplereport-site/_pages/using-simplereport/manage-users/reset-user-password.md

 return_top: "true"
 ---

 Organization admins can reset passwords for staff or employees (users) in SimpleReport.
 If you don’t have admin privileges, talk to an admin about upgrading permissions on your account.
+(You can also <a href="https://www.simplereport.gov/using-simplereport/reset-your-simplereport-password/">reset your own password</a>.)

 To reset a user password: